 Days: Mon, Tue, Wed, Fri, Sat.

-Since the age of sixteen, Zubin always had an interest in the human body with Biology being his favourite subject at school.
-He researched various medical professions including Optometry, Physiotherapy and Chiropractic before deciding to join the 4 year Osteopathic degree programme at the British School of Osteopathy (BSO) now known as the University College of Osteopathy (UCO).
+Zubin Morar has had an interest in the human body since the age of 16, when biology was his favourite subject at school.
+He researched various medical professions, including optometry, physiotherapy and chiropractic, before deciding to join the four-year osteopathic degree programme at the British School of Osteopathy (BSO), now known as the University College of Osteopathy (UCO).

-Zubin graduated from the BSO in July 2003 and started his career at an Osteopathic practice in Teddington and working for a tutor from the BSO at a practice in Feltham.
-There he established his interest in treating sports injuries, specifically knee and shoulder problems as well as acute back and neck pain.
+Graduating from the BSO in July 2003, Zubin started his career at an osteopathic practice in Teddington, and worked under a BSO tutor at a practice in Feltham.
+There he developed a particular interest in treating sports injuries, specifically knee and shoulder problems, as well as acute back and neck pain.

-Zubin runs a general clinic from Monday to Saturday, treating a range or ailments for young adults to the mature.
+Zubin runs a general clinic from Monday to Saturday, treating a range of ailments in patients spanning all ages, from young adults to the elderly.

-He is a member of the General Osteopathic Council (GOSc 5176) and Institute Of Osteopathy.
+He is a member of the General Osteopathic Council (GOSc 5176) and the Institute Of Osteopathy.

 Cranial Osteopathy [All Ages]